twlab/Ixchel/ELN_Notes/Processs_hprc_v1_1_mc_chm13.md

 Submitted batch job 22931813
 ```
 #### Check the status of the jobs
+This is a step I do tailored to my compute environment; it is not essential for the process to work.
 ```bash
 cd /scratch/hllab/Juan/Ixchel_Dev_Tests/Processs_hprc_v1_1_mc_chm13
 bash /scratch/hllab/Juan/JuanMacias_General_Code/Job_Management/run_check_jobs_with_reportseff.sh 22931813 | cat